Taking Stock 28 August 2025

 If it takes an issue of 100 million shares to raise $60 million at current prices, it might take just 50 million shares if the share price doubles, following progress with consent.

-Santana’s explanation and behaviour was odd.
+Santana’s explanation and behaviour could have been clearer.

 Just days earlier, a mining conference in Australia was told Santana was fully funded and that interested buyers should visit the secondary market.